pankazmittal/PHP-Simplifier/README.md

 # PHP-Simplifier
-Just create bunch of classes to reduce development time
+Just created a bunch of classes to reduce development time